Amir al-Hajj

-Amir al-hajj (أمير الحج or أمير الحج; plural: أمراء الحج) was the position and title given to the commander of the annual Hajj pilgrim caravan by successive Muslim empires, from the 7th century until the 20th century.
+The Amir al-Hajj (أمير الحج or أمير الحج; plural: أمراء الحج) is the position and title given to the leader (or commander) of the annual Hajj pilgrim caravan by successive Muslim empires, from the 7th century until the 20th century and by various modern governments.
 Since the Abbasid period, there were two main caravans, one departing from Damascus and the other from Cairo.
 Each of the two annual caravans was assigned an amir al-hajj whose main duties were securing funds and provisions for the caravan, and protecting it along the desert route to the Muslim holy cities of Mecca and Medina in the Hejaz.

 Significance of the office

 According to historian Thomas Philipp, "the office of amir al-hajj was an extremely important one", which brought with it great political influence and religious prestige.
 Given the significance of the Hajj pilgrimage in Islam, the protection of the caravan and its pilgrims was a priority for the Muslim rulers responsible.
 Any mishandling of the caravan or harm done to the pilgrims by Bedouin raiders would often be made known throughout the Muslim world by returning pilgrims.
 The leader of the Muslim world, or the ruler aspiring to this position, was required to ensure the pilgrimage's safety, and its success or failure significantly reflected on the ruler's prestige.
 Thus, "talented and successful Hajj commanders were crucial".
 In Ottoman times, the importance of successful umara al-hajj generally rendered them immune from punitive measures by the Ottoman authorities for abuses they committed elsewhere.